Vyral/john-graham/_posts/2020-03-12-a-high-real-estate-tide-lifts-all-agents.md

 {% include youtube.html %}

-Here at the Legacy Group, we believe that if you want to achieve success, you must surround yourself with successful people.
+<p style="text-align: center;"><em>Here at the Legacy Group, we believe that if you want to achieve success, you must surround yourself with successful people.</em></p>

 Have you ever heard of the saying, “A high tide lifts all boats”?